 There are several ways this can be accomplished:

-- If the software is unavailable in the Desktop Manager, you can contact the Technology Support Center at x3456 to request a software install.
+- If the software is unavailable in the LANDeskDesktop Manager, contact the Help Desk at x3456 to request a software install.
 We can then either deploy the software using LANDesk or access your computer remotely to assist you with the installation.
-If the computer is a laptop, it can be dropped off to the Technology Support Center office.
+If the computer is a laptop, it can be dropped off to the Help Desk office in 26 Lanigan Hall.

 We are also utilizing other tools to allow users to update commonly-used software and manage certain system items without need for elevated privileges.